madprops/blog/docs/close.md

 A lot of the time I don't want to close a window, just make it get out of the way.

-Since I don't have a minimize button I mapped a side button of my mouse.
+Since I don't have a minimize button I mapped a side button of my mouse to trigger a minimize.

 So I just point to the window and click the button.
 Similar to the DPI method.